SebastJava/plymouth-theme-mint-logo-2/README.md

 Based on the example provided with the "script plugin" written by: Charlie Brej <cbrej@cs.man.ac.uk> <br>
 Question stuff written by: Markus Waas <mail@markuswaas.de> <br>
 <br>

+Modified or added by Sébastien Bouchard <sebastjava@hotmail.ca> for Linux Mint:

+* new images and new SVG sources for these new images
+* new logo design (minor changes)
+* changed settings in mint-logo-2/mint-logo.script (minor changes)
+* simple installer, revert, and preview scripts
+* previews
+* etc.